HEP-FCC/fcc-tutorials/FccCondor.md

 [FCCBATCH](https://github.com/sfernana/fcc-spi/tree/master/batch)

-For the moment, we are accessing HTCondor from the command line interface but we plan to use an existing Python Binding to access HTCondor when this binding will be released.
+For the moment, we are accessing HTCondor from the command line interface but we plan to access it from Python when the python binding will be released.

-Congratulations !!!

-You ran FCC softwares on HTCondor.

 For any questions or any further informations, please contact us at : fcc-experiments-sw-devATSPAMNOTcern.ch